bkoohi/guestbook-app-iks-lab/README.md

 ### 6- Lab 1.
 Deploy your first application
-Note 1: For exposing guestbook application to intenet, use Loadbalancer as type instead of NodePort: kubectl expose deployment guestbook --type=LoadBalancer --name=guestbook --port 3000
+Note 1: For exposing guestbook application to intenet, use Loadbalancer as type instead of NodePort: kubectl expose deployment guestbook --type=LoadBalancer --name=guestbook --port 3000 It may take few min to deploy LoadBalancer service.

 https://ibm.github.io/kube101/Lab1/